rows/hiring/job descriptions/Product Marketing Manager.md

 * Devise, implement and own the user journey from sign-up to activation.
 * Partner closely with Comms, Customer success, and our Data team to analyze and identify what traits, product experience and other factors make users stick.
-* Work with our Growth Engineering team on user onboarding, product announcements, and other features that accelerate "ahah moment".
+* Work with our Growth Engineering team on user onboarding, product announcements, and other features that accelerate "Aha moment".
 * Research and document new user personas and use cases to pursue.
 * Deeply understand, research, and segment our users to deliver customized experiences to the right audience.
 * Build spreadsheet templates and other artifacts (e.g how-to-guides, blogposts) to complement the user onboarding.